Science Bar: “My Smart Home in 2050”

 The Black Sheep Bar – 21 Boulevard Louis Blanc – 34000 Montpellier

 The rise of the connected home is well underway.
-Today’s smart home is highly connected and can be controlled remotely via a smartphone or tablet.
-Thanks to home automation, we can already manage lighting, heating, audio-video systems, security alarms, and a wide range of other devices.
+The smart home is now hyper-connected and can be controlled remotely via a smartphone or tablet.
+We can already manage lighting, heating, audio-video systems, burglar alarms, and a wide range of devices through home automation.

-Refrigerators will soon be equipped with shelves that display food expiration dates, real-time shopping lists, and a list of items that need to be consumed.
-Linked apps will even be able to create and plan weekly meal menus based on the food currently in stock.
+Refrigerators will soon be equipped with displays showing food expiration dates, real-time shopping lists, and what food is left to eat.
+Linked apps will even be able to create and plan weekly meal menus based on the food on hand.

-The smart home incorporates a range of connected devices, such as kitchen scales that track our diet or a toothbrush capable of alerting us to abnormal plaque buildup.
+The smart home incorporates a range of connected devices, such as kitchen scales that monitor our diet or a toothbrush that can alert us to abnormal tartar buildup.

 This discussion event, part of the Pint of Science Festival, will be led by five researchers:

-• Robin Candau (Professor at the Faculty of Sports Sciences – University of Montpellier);
+- Robin Candau (Professor in the School of Sports Sciences – University of Montpellier);

 By 2050, 75% of the world’s population will live in cities, and 50 billion devices will be connected worldwide.

-Engineers and researchers working on this issue are envisioning not just a connected home, but a smart home that adapts to each person’s needs, habits, and tastes… A technological challenge, but also an ethical one, particularly regarding the use of data.
+Engineers and researchers working on this issue are envisioning not just a connected home, but a smart home that adapts to each person’s needs, habits, and tastes… This presents not only a technological challenge but also an ethical one, particularly regarding the use of data.

-Speakers will present the HUT project: an observatory apartment, the first example of what our homes will look like tomorrow.
+Speakers will present the HUT project: an observatory apartment, the first example of what our homes will look like in the future.

-It will enable our top researchers to answer major scientific questions.
-What connected information will we share?
+It will enable our top researchers to address major scientific questions.
+What connected data will we share?
 How and why?
 How do we interact with smart homes?
 How can technology improve our living conditions?

 What new laws and regulations are needed for the housing of the future?